 So, if you anticipate making a large purchase on your credit card within the first few months of ownership, use a 0% intro APR period credit card to do it.
 The indicated 0% intro APR period gives you an added cushion to pay down big expenses without incurring huge amounts of interest, and you’ll feel more confident in your ability to hit the payment deadline.

-The American Express Blue Business Plus credit card has one of the longest 0% intro APR periods on the market: 15 months, to be exact.
+The American Express Blue Business Plus credit card has a 12-month 0% intro APR period.
 After this period is up, your APR will set in at a rate that will vary with the market Prime Rate, so be sure to see the issuer’s terms and conditions for the latest APR information.

 As the primary cardholder, your personal guarantee renders you responsible for all spending activity across all of your cards.
 That means you’re responsible for the spending habits of all your card’s authorized users, too—even if they go a little (or a lot) overboard.
 For that reason, you should only allow your most trusted employees or business partners to become authorized users.